philc/book-notes/shape up - ryan singer.md

 * Risks and Rabbit Holes (chap 4)
   * The ideal delivery time distribution is tall and narrow, with its center at the appetite size (six weeks in their case).
-  * The distribution is long-tailed to the right when there's unidentified/unsolved rabbit holes when it goes to the implementation team.
+  * The distribution is long-tailed to the right if there's unidentified/unsolved rabbit holes when it goes to the implementation team.
-  * In the shaping phase, pre-solve problems that wouldn't be fair for a designer to try and solve in the pressure of a cycle without introducing lots of delivery risk.
+  * In the shaping phase, pre-solve problems that wouldn't be fair for a designer to try and solve in the pressure of a cycle, without introducing lots of delivery risk.
   * Declare out of bounds
     * "It's still a good idea to call out any cases you specifically aren't supporting to keep the project well within the appetite."